-- The intended audiences of this document include: - Technical staff of software and device manufacturers who create products for this purpose. - Biopharmaceutical companies, neurologists, and clinical trial scientists designing trials with imaging endpoints. - Clinical research professionals. - Radiologists, nuclear medicine physicians, technologists, physicists and administrators at healthcare institutions considering specifications for procuring new equipment for PET imaging. - Radiologists, nuclear medicine physicians, technologists, and physicists designing PET/CT (and PET/MR) acquisition protocols. - Radiologists, nuclear medicine physicians, and other physicians or physicists making quantitative measurements from PET images. - Regulators, nuclear medicine physicians, neurologists, and others making decisions based on quantitative image measurements. - Note that specifications stated as 'requirements' in this document are only requirements to achieve the - claim, not 'requirements for standard of care.'
-Specifically, meeting the goals of this Profile is secondary to - 116 properly caring for the patient.
+The intended audiences of this document include:

+- Technical staff of software and device manufacturers who create products for this purpose. - Biopharmaceutical companies, neurologists, and clinical trial scientists designing trials with imaging endpoints. - · Clinical research professionals. - Radiologists, nuclear medicine physicians, technologists, physicists and administrators at healthcare institutions considering specifications for procuring new-PET/CT (or PET/MR in subsequent document versions) equipment for PET imaging. - Radiologists, nuclear medicine physicians, technologists, and physicists designing PET/CT (and PET/MR) acquisition protocols. - Radiologists, nuclear medicine physicians, and other physicians or physicists making quantitative measurements from PET images. - Regulators, nuclear medicine physicians, neurologists, and others making decisions based on quantitative image measurements.

+Note that specifications stated as 'requirements' in this document are only requirements to achieve the claim, not 'requirements for standard of care.'
+Specifically, meeting the goals of this Profile is secondary to properly caring for the patient.